|

 2. The use of any technique for obtaining human stem cells for therapeutic or research purposes is allowed, always when it does not entail the creation of a pre-embryo or an embryo exclusively for this purpose, in the terms provided in this Law, including the activation of ovocites through nuclear transfer.

-118. (2) a. any form of cloning and any intervention involving the genetic heritage of human gametes and embryos is prohibited;
+a) All forms of cloning and interference with genetic material of human reproductive cells and embryos is prohibited;

 1. Il est interdit: